aallendez/holonote/prompts.md

 Other chats: (these specially include architecture and infra decisions)
 - Backend implementation of firebase: https://chatgpt.com/share/68d6c9e8-d1f0-8001-9cc4-0cc8c82b8457
 - Frontend API calling implementation: https://chatgpt.com/share/68d821af-66c8-8001-8abc-865431e3658c

+### Sprint 3

+**CI/CD**
+- I used a lot of AI for debugging execution of the CI pipelines.
+There were a lot of errors related to github token permissions, frontend import paths and backend failures.
+I used cursor to debug and make the pipelines run correctly.

+**Infra**